440 International Those Were the Days

 1975 - Baseball’s Billy Martin appeared on the cover of Sports Illustrated, 19 years after his April 23, 1956 cover debut in the same publication.
 It set the record for length of time between covers on the same subject.

-1977 - The U.S. state of New Jersey legalized casino gambling in Atlantic City.
+1977 - New Jersey legalized casino gambling in Atlantic City.

 1983 - 23 (of 46 passengers/crew) died after a fire started aboard an Air Canada jetliner, which was forced to make an emergency landing at Greater Cincinnati International Airport (Covington, Kentucky).
 The accident became a watershed for global aviation regulations, which were changed in the aftermath of the accident to make aircraft safer.
 New requirements to install smoke detectors in lavatories, strip lights marking paths to exit doors, and increased firefighting training and equipment for crew became standard across the industry, while regulations regarding evacuation were also updated.
 Since the incident, it has become mandatory for aircraft manufacturers to prove their aircraft could be evacuated within 90 seconds of the commencement of an evacuation, and passengers seated in overwing exits are now instructed to assist in an emergency.